-Balance at beginning of financial year Revision of provision 25,978 (3,525) 19,706 4,945 Expenditure on restoration and rehabilitation (885) - Discount unwind 703 1,327 Total provision for rehabilitation and restoration 22,271 25,978
+Balance at beginning of financial year Revision of provision 1 22,271 1,283 25,978 (3,525) Expenditure on restoration and rehabilitation - (885) Discount unwind 557 703 Total provision for rehabilitation and restoration 24,111 22,271

-Represents amendments to future restoration and rehabilitation liabilities resulting from an approved mine plan in the financial year as well as a change in provision assumptions.
+1 Represents amendments to future restoration and rehabilitation liabilities resulting from an approved mine plan in the financial year, initial recognition of new rehabilitation provisions as well as a change in provision assumptions.
 Key provision assumption changes include reassessment of costs.